 Every Saturday and Sunday, more than 200,000 shoppers peruse some 5,000 stalls spread over 35 acres at Chatuchak Market (pronounced ja-tu-jak, “JJ” for short), which is supposedly the largest outdoor market in the world.
 One of Bangkok’s top tourist attractions and a must for shopping enthusiasts, it’s also hot, crowded and confusing.
 Do pack your ...
 Read more about Chatuchak weekend market .

 Wet markets in Bangkok are easy to come across — gigantic Khlong Toei simmers in the south, Phran Nok lingers to the west and Bang Kapi bubbles in the east — but only the orderly Or Tor Kor up north can rightfully claim the title of Bangkok's gourmet ...
 Read more about Or Tor Kor market .

-Colourful flowers brighten up the greys around every corner in Bangkok, but it’s not just because they look nice.
-Flowers play a pivotal role in an ancient Thai tradition of making offerings to spirits and sacred statues.
-Bangkok’s biggest flower market, Pak Khlong Talad, is at the centre of this tradition -- and it’s a fun place to soak up the ...
+Blossoms brighten up the greys around every corner in Bangkok, but it’s not just because they look good.
+Flowers play an important role in the Thai tradition of honouring spirits, the Buddha, Hindu gods and the memory of ancestors.
+Thailand’s largest cut flower market, Pak Khlong Talad, is at the centre of this tradition — and it’s a fun place to soak up the ...
 Read more about Pak Khlong Talad .